popgenmethods/lecture_notes/README.md

 # Release Notes
 Jan 11, 2021:  Added a new section (Chapter 5.4: A warning on conditioning on the number of segregating sites).
 Minor edits in Chapter 2.3.

-Apr 22, 2021:  Added a new section (Chapter 9.5: Estimation of pairwise coalescence times), inspired a private communication with Regev Schweiger and Richard Durbin.
+Apr 22, 2021:  Added a new section (Chapter 9.5: Estimation of pairwise coalescence times), inspired by a private communication with Regev Schweiger and Richard Durbin.